Lucía E. Briceño

 Lorenzo Trujillo

-Lorenzo A. Trujillo, Ed.D., J.D., is an adjunct professor in the Department of Music at Metropolitan State University of Denver.
+Lorenzo A. Trujillo, Ed.D., J.D., is an affiliate professor in the Department of Music at Metropolitan State University of Denver.
 He is also the director and founder of the mariachi ensemble and the mariachi program called Los Correcaminos de MSU Denver.

 Marc Rodriguez